TheFox/phpchat/README.md

 		make

 3. You need to forward TCP port 25000 (default) on your modem to your computer.
 After the chat has been started once there will be a `settings.yml`.
 Edit this file to change the incoming port.
-After changing the settings file you must restart the chat.
+Change the `settings.yml` only when PHPChat is not running.
 4. Start:

 		./start.sh